Introduction to MySQL CEIL

 CEIL(Numeric_Value)

-- According to the type of the argument number provided as input, the result number type is specified.
-The type of output depends on the type of input specified in the CEIL() query.
+- According to the type of argument number provided as input, the result number type is specified.
+The output type depends on the input type specified in the CEIL() query.

-- Suppose, if we have inputted a number with type as accurate number value or floating-point, then the result value type will be exactly as that of accurate number or floating-point simultaneously.
+- Suppose we have inputted a number with type as an accurate number value or floating-point.
+The result value type will be exactly that of an exact number or floating-point simultaneously.

 Let us see the working of MySQL CEIL() function in MySQL: